Far Reaching Benefits from Your Eating Disorder Recovery Work

 - and above all, build a quality life that we can be happy to live and share.

-Mostly, I want you to know that your recovery journey has tremendous value, starting with yourself and moving to the people you love and who love you.
+Your recovery journey has tremendous value, starting with yourself and moving to the people you love and who love you.
 The value spreads to your community, your culture, your country and the world.

 So many people in recovery and after recovery ask me, "How can I help others?"
 People with eating disorders want to help others recover.
 They want their journey to mean something in this world.

-What I'm saying here is that you don't have to wait until you are recovered to bring valuable lessons of meaning and help to this troubled world.
+You don't have to wait until you are recovered to bring valuable lessons of meaning and help to this troubled world.
 Your struggle and pathway to recovery is in itself the valuable teaching example the world needs.

 So think big and bigger.
 Your recovery is about you, and it is about much more than you.